Registration: click HERE

 Continuing Education: 6.5 NBCC-approved CE Clock hours Awarded.
 6.5 approved CE Clock Hours Awarded to Psychologists.

 Topic: The purpose of this introductory course is to develop individuals’ knowledge and skill in Dialectical Behavior Therapy with applications to individual and group mental health counseling.
 Participants examine theoretical foundations, research findings, basic principles, and the intervention strategies of Dialectical Behavior Therapy with emphasis on group skills’ training.
 Emphasis is also placed on studying Borderline Personality Disorder with particular attention paid to theories of etiology and development.
 Strategies for applying a Christian theological framework to the theories of this approach and application of skills in counseling will also be discussed.

 Learning Objectives: As a result of this course, participants will be able to:

-Refunds will only be issued if requested prior January 2, 2015.
+Refunds must be requested prior to January 5, 2016.

 Richmont Graduate University has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 4534.
 Programs that do not qualify for NBCC credit are clearly identifited.
 RGU is solely responsible for all aspects of the programs.